amadr-95/spring-security/README.md

 Spring Security allows to secure the access to API endpoints and grant priviliges only to trusted users or permissions.
+In this example we start from a API already built.

 ## ApplicationSecurityConfig class